 Businesses and residents in Bucks County are subject to taxes on the local level (municipal, county, & school district), the Commonwealth of Pennsylvania, and the Federal government.

 Local tax revenue is primarily derived from local real estate taxes, although municipal governments may also collect a variety of local taxes or fees.
+To determine the taxes for a specific municipality in Bucsk County click here.

 Real Estate Taxes are determined by multiplying the millage rate which is set by the Taxing Authority (Local Government, County Government or School Board ) X the assessment (assessment by Bucks County Board of Assessment ) for the property in question.
 The Bucks County Board of Assessment uses an assessment ratio formula (currently 4.4%) determined by the Pennsylvania State Taxation Equalization Board.
 Contact the Board of Assessment at (215) 348-6219 for more information about how property assessments are derived.